 In more recent times there has been plenty of controversy and passionate debate about the effects or otherwise of more punitive based collar devices, such as check-chain, prong and electronic collars.
 I won’t add to the discussion here, other than to say that I do not support the use of these tools for a wide range of reasons.

 But what about the seemingly innocuous plain old flat collar?
 Could it have the potential to do harm to your dog’s health?
-There’s a spattering of studies and quite a bit of anecdotal information available that suggests it could have direct and indirect impacts on our dog’s physical and behavioural wellbeing when used for walks or tethering, particularly for smaller dogs or those with more delicate frames.
+There’s a spattering of studies and quite a bit of anecdotal information available that suggests it could have direct and indirect impacts on our dog’s physical and behavioural wellbeing when used for walks or tethering, particularly for smaller dogs or those with more delicate necks.

 A study conducted in 2006 (Journal of the American Animal Hospital Association) found that fluid pressure in the dog’s eye increased significantly when pressure was applied by a collar compared with a harness.
 The study recommended that dogs with weak or thin corneas or other eye conditions would be better off wearing a harness instead of a collar, especially during exercise or activity.